SandwichGouda/Data/Data.md

   * But anyway, you can run any command available in the Windows PowerShell in WSL - but you have to use it in the form `executable.exe` !
   * (obviously, otherwise, it won't work : it'll search for a command in WSL - i.e., an executable file, in the PATH, the name of which is `command` - rather than `command.exe`.)
   * (_Bref_, the difference here is that Powershell interprets `command` as a search for `command.exe` while linux only searches an executable file the name of which is `command`)
+- You can run a wsl instance (terminal) from PowerShell using the command `wsl`.
+- You can run a Powershell instance (terminal) from WSL by running `powershell.exe` which is located in `/mnt/c/Windows/System32/WindowsPowerShell/v1.0/` : `/mnt/c/Windows/System32/WindowsPowerShell/v1.0/powershell.exe`.
+- You can also run Powershell commands in Linux (WSL) scripts, by `source`-ing such command : `/mnt/c/Windows/System32/WindowsPowerShell/v1.0/powershell.exe "code 'C:\Users\willi\Documents\_La vie\Computers\Go'"`
+- This is particularly useful for running VSCode on the Windows file system instead of WSL's.
+As a matter of fact, doing the latter is slower.
+- You can run a wsl instance (terminal) from PowerShell using the command `wsl`.
+- You can run a Powershell instance (terminal) from WSL by running `powershell.exe` which is located in `/mnt/c/Windows/System32/WindowsPowerShell/v1.0/` : `/mnt/c/Windows/System32/WindowsPowerShell/v1.0/powershell.exe`.
+- You can also run Powershell commands in Linux (WSL) scripts, by `source`-ing such command : `/mnt/c/Windows/System32/WindowsPowerShell/v1.0/powershell.exe "code 'C:\Users\willi\Documents\_La vie\Computers\Go'"`
+- This is particularly useful for running VSCode on the Windows file system instead of WSL's.
+As a matter of fact, doing the latter is slower.

 ### Windows miscellaneous information